 Teach your child to play in a group and stay together.
 There are fewer safety concerns if your child is in a group.
 While it’s not always possible, tell your child to stay in sight and avoid unsafe places.

 You can easily mark parking lots, lonely streets, quiet lift, dark playgrounds and other such places as unsafe places for your child to go alone.

 Teach your child to be able to tell if it is a trap or truth.
 If an adult is asking a child for help or if a stranger is asking them to visit their home alone, there is probably something wrong with that.
 Make your child feel confident about his/her gut feelings and follow them.

 Equip your child with powerful words

 While we have been teaching our child to respect and obey elders, it might be difficult for him/her to raise a voice when the situation arises.
 But if your child is confident that it is a bad stranger and does not need to be polite to them, he/she is more likely to ask them to get back.
 Teach them simple words like “No”, “Stay away”.
 Tell them its okay to shout for help.
 Also, encourage your child to share his/her experience, if they thought that someone was stepping the line or made him/her feel unsafe.

 Define family rules

-Safe family rules like never going to a stranger’s home alone, never taking a ride of someone unknown and sharing personal details should be enforced and repeated from time to time.
+Safe family rules like never going to a stranger’s home alone, never taking a ride from someone unknown and never sharing personal details should be enforced and repeated from time to time.